axiaguilera/AMS562-Scientific-Programming/hw3/README.md

 open html/index.html
 ```

-This will display a navigable interface containing the API reference for all classes and methods, suitable for submission or inclusion in your GitHub Pages.
+This will display a navigable interface containing the API reference for all classes and methods.

 ## Author and Course Information
-Course: AMS 562 — Scientific Programming in C++
+- Course: AMS 562 — Scientific Programming in C++
-Assignment: Homework 3 — OOP in C++
+- Assignment: Homework 3 — OOP in C++
-Author: Axi Fabricio Aguilera
+- Author: Axi Fabricio Aguilera
-Institution: Stony Brook University, Department of Applied Mathematics and Statistics
+- Institution: Stony Brook University, Department of Applied Mathematics and Statistics
-Date: October 2025
+- Date: October 2025